imran120198/kelp_global/README.md

 In this assignment we have to build a CLI based banking application, where we have to implement the following task

 * Create the account in the bank
-* Deposit in the person bank account
+* Deposit money from the person bank account
-* Withdraw in the person bank account
+* Withdraw money from the person bank account
 * Show balance

 ## Setup